largesingapour/vector-documentation/faq.md

-# ❓ Frequently Asked Questions
+# Frequently Asked Questions

 Quick answers to common questions about VECTOR AI and our Vector GPT chatbot.
-For detailed information, see our [documentation sections](#-documentation-links).
+For detailed information, see our [documentation sections](#documentation-links).

-## 🚀 **Platform Basics**
+## **Platform Basics**

 ### What is VECTOR AI?
 VECTOR AI is a blockchain intelligence company that developed Vector GPT, an AI-powered chatbot for blockchain analysis and transaction capabilities.
 Our Vector GPT chatbot combines GPT AI with real-time blockchain data for intelligent analysis and automation.